kyma-project/kyma/resources/application-connector/charts/connector-service/README.md

 ## Configuration
 The Connector Service has the following parameters, that can be set through the chart:
-- **appName** - This is the name of the application used by Kubernetes deployments and services.
+- **appName** - This is the name of the application used by k8s deployments and services.
 The default value is `connector-service`.
 - **externalAPIPort** - This port exposes the Connector Service API to an external solution.
 The default port is `8081`.
 - **internalAPIPort** - This port exposes the Connector Service within Kubernetes cluster.
 The default port is `8080`.
 - **namespace** - Namespace where Connector Service is deployed.
-The default Namespace is `kyma-integration`.
+The default namespace is `kyma-integration`.
 - **tokenLength** - Length of registration tokens.
 The default value is `64`.
-- **tokenExpirationMinutes** - Time after which tokens expire and are no longer valid.
+- **appTokenExpirationMinutes** - Time after which tokens for applications expire and are no longer valid.
 The default value is `5` minutes.
+- **runtimeTokenExpirationMinutes** - Time after which tokens for runtimes expire and are no longer valid.
+The default value is `10` minutes.
+- **caSecretName** - Name of the secret which contains the root Certificate Authority (CA).
+The default value is `nginx-auth-ca`.
+- **requestLogging** - Flag for logging incoming requests.
+It is set to `False` by default.
-- **domainName** - Domain name of the cluster, used for generating URL.
-Default domain name is `.wormhole.cluster.kyma.cx`.
+- **connectorServiceHost** - Host under which this service is accessible.
+It is used for generating the URL.
+The default host is `cert-service.wormhole.cluster.kyma.cx`.
-- **certificateServiceHost** - Host at which this service is accessible, used for generating URL.
-Default host is `cert-service.wormhole.cluster.kyma.cx`.
+- **gatewayHost** - Host at which gateway service is accessible The default value is `gateway.wormhole.cluster.kyma.cx`.
+- **certificateProtectedHost** - Host secured with client certificate, used for certificate renewal.
+The default host is `gateway.wormhole.cluster.kyma.cx`.
+- **appsInfoURL** - URL at which management information for applications is available.
+If not provided, it bases on `connectorServiceHost`.
+- **runtimesInfoURL** - URL at which management information for runtimes is available.
+If not provided, it bases on `connectorServiceHost`.
+- **certificateValidityTime** - Validity time of certificates issued by this service.
+The default value is 90 days.
+- **central** - Determines whether connector works as the central.

 The Connector Service also uses the following environmental variables for CSR-related information config:
 - **COUNTRY** (two-letter-long country code)